-These pages outline the General Data Protection Regime that applies in the UK.
-The General Data Protection Regulation (GDPR) has been tailored and incorporated into UK legislation by the Data Protection Act 2018.
+This page outlines the General Data Protection Regime that applies in the UK.
+The General Data Protection Regulation (UK GDPR) has been tailored and incorporated into UK legislation by the Data Protection Act 2018.

 The Data Protection Act 2018 ("the Act") applies to 'personal data', which is information which relates to individuals.
 It gives individuals the right to access their own personal data through subject access requests and contains rules which must be followed when personal data is processed.

 - it provides individuals with rights, including the right to know what information is held about them and the right to access that information.

 - it states that anyone who processes personal information must comply with the principles in the Act.

 You should assume that any personal data relating to an identifiable living individual, held by the University, in any form, are covered by the Data Protection Act.

 If you have access to personal data you must familiarise yourself with, and comply with, the following University resources:

 - Data Protection Policy